-With its 142 m spire, Notre-Dame de Strasbourg was the tallest building in all of Christendom until the 19th century.
+Strasbourg Cathedral is a masterpiece of Gothic architecture.
+With its 142 m spire, it was the tallest building in all of Christendom until the 19th century.
 Victor Hugo thought it to be a “wonder of the gigantic and the delicate”.

 • Inside: the pulpit, the many stained-glass windows, including the rose window (measuring 14 meters across) above the central gate, the great organs, the Pillar of Angels depicting the Last Judgment, and the Astronomical Clock right beside it, dating back to 1574 and fully restored in the 19th century (free entry, except for the parade of the Apostles, every day at 12:30).

 • Outside: the lacework façade in pink sandstone from the Vosges mountains, the spire, the sculptures and low relief carvings, most of which had to be replaced after the French revolution.
 Take the time to examine the ornate tympana around the doors, particularly the central gate.
 For an overall view, head to rue Mercière or place du Château.

 • The observation deck (place du Château): the view of Strasbourg and the surrounding area when the weather is fine is well worth the 332-step climb (we counted them all, we promise).

 • The place du Château: we could sit there for ages, just enjoying the light breeze that’s always blowing around the Cathedral, and taking in the details of the architecture and the intricate work of the stonemasons who turned stone into lacework centuries ago.
 The place du Château leads directly to Palais Rohan and its museums.

 Best views of the Cathedral